Dutch B1 – how many hours?

 Dutch B1 – how many hours?
-Many factors influence the time that it will take to learn Dutch.
+Many factors influence the time it takes to learn Dutch.
 Your native language, your daily contact with Dutch, and the method are the three most important ones.
 In this post, we explain why.

 Margreet Kwakernaak, author of Dutch for Dummies and 7 other Dutch textbooks